ChrisChinchilla/docs/scout/index.md

 using a structured format, such as Static Analysis Results Interchange Format (SARIF).
 For more information about how to use the `docker scout` CLI, see the [reference documentation](../engine/reference/commandline/scout_cves.md).

+The plugin is available in Docker Desktop starting with version 4.17 and available as a standalone binary from [the `scout-cli` repository](https://github.com/docker/scout-cli).